 Looking for the little stuff

 On longer hikes in particular I find myself thinking.
 Thinking about my day, thinking about where I am going, thinking about the problems of the world.
-In fact an average individual has between 12,000 to 60,000 thoughts on an average day – when you have time to consider your thoughts its amazing how much thinking you actually do.
+In fact an typical individual has between 12,000 to 60,000 thoughts on an average day – when you have time to consider your thoughts it’s amazing how much thinking you actually do.

 When I go into this autopilot mode my speed also increases as I let my body get into a rhythm and my surroundings become ‘wallpaper’; something that’s there providing a background, but not my main focus.

 There are two examples here that strongly support this.
 Firstly my favourite walk in the Canberra region, the Mount Gingera Walk; if I’m honest if there was some way I could be magically transported to the summit of Mount Gingera that would suit me just nicely.
-What I love about this walk is not the trip in but the summit itself, the remoteness and the views from the Mount Gingera summit that to me at least, are just so special.
+What I love about this walk is not the trip in, but the summit itself.
+The remoteness and the views from the Mount Gingera summit are just so special; to me at least.
 I could spend hours sitting and looking which is a real rarity for me.
 The walk itself doesn’t actually do a lot for me.

 At the other end of the scale is my 2018 Bibbulmun Track solo hike; 1005 km over five weeks.
 Thinking back on that walk while I thoroughly enjoyed it and can still remember the highlights, of the track, but what really sticks with me is the achievement as my first 1000 km walk.
 On that walk I spent most of my time walking in full-on introspection, a real rarity in today’s technology filled world.
 I look forward to the times when I can just do a deep dive into my own psyche.